whatwg/streams/BinaryExtension.md

 1. If **this**.[[readBufferSize]] is **undefined**, throw a **TypeError** exception.
 1. Let _arrayBuffer_ be a new array buffer with length equals to **this**.[[readBufferSize]].
 1. Let _bytesRead_ be ReadIntoArrayBuffer(**this**, _arrayBuffer_, 0, **this**.[[readBufferSize]]).
-1. Let _resizedArrayBuffer_ be a new array buffer with length equal to _bytesRead_.
-Transfer _arrayBuffer_ into _resizedArrayBuffer_ using the semantics of [the proposed `ArrayBfufer.prototype.transfer`](https://gist.github.com/andhow/95fb9e49996615764eff).
+1. Let _resizedArrayBuffer_ be a new array buffer with length equal to _bytesRead_ created by transferring _arrayBuffer_ using the semantics of [the proposed `ArrayBfufer.transfer`](https://gist.github.com/andhow/95fb9e49996615764eff).
 1. Return _resizedArrayBuffer_.

 ##### ReadableByteStream.prototype.readInto ( arrayBuffer, offset, size )